sighupio/fury-getting-started/fury-on-minikube/README.md

 4. Explore some features of the distribution.
 5. Teardown the environment.

-> ☁️ If you prefer trying Fury in a cloud environment, check out the [Fury on EKS](../fury-on-eks) tutorial.
+> ☁️ If you prefer trying Fury in a cloud environment, check out the [Fury on EKS][fury-on-eks] tutorial.

 The goal of this tutorial is to introduce you to the main concepts of KFD and how to work with its tooling.